 a) Occurs frequently in different contexts

-b) We process (encode) – in the domain of language learning, the simplest form of processing a give piece of information is actually creating a sentence with it
+b) We process (encode) –in the domain of language learning, the simplest form of processing a given piece of information is creating a sentence with it

 c) Is used actively

 One of the best ways to optimize your repetitions is by using SRS programs.
 But what is Spaced Repetition?